 - A. The Work of Project is defined by the Contract Documents and consists of the following: - 1.
-Base Bid: Base Bid shall include renovations for the New Small Claims Court and adjacent Suite as shown on Drawing A4.2 and all related documents including demolition, Architectural, Fire Protection, Plumbing, HVAC, and Electrical.
+Base Bid: Base Bid shall include renovations for the Courtroom, Jury room, restrooms, and vestibule and all related documents including demolition, Architectural, Plumbing, HVAC, and Electrical.